karadalex/alexkaradimos.me/README.md

 a personal website containing a portfolio, curriculum vitae, blog contact info etc. as well as a simple API for personal needs (e.g. serving data).

 This documentation was made to show how this website was hosted and can be used as a reference for deploying other **simple websites**, like this one.

+## Deployment on Digital Ocean

 ## Deployment on Azure